Stroman sharp in return, Mets beat Phillies 8-4 for 1st win

-PHILADELPHIA (AP) — Marcus Stroman tossed six sharp innings in his first start since 2019, Dominic Smith and Pete Alonso each hit a two-run homer and the New York Mets beat the Philadelphia Phillies 8-4 Tuesday night for their first win of the season.
+PHILADELPHIA (AP) — Marcus Stroman didn’t miss a step after sitting out last season.

+The right-hander tossed six sharp innings in his first start since 2019, Dominic Smith and Pete Alonso each hit a two-run homer and the New York Mets beat the Philadelphia Phillies 8-4 Tuesday night for their first win of the year.

 Didi Gregorius hit a solo homer for Philadelphia, which sought its first 5-0 start since 1915.

-After sitting out last year due to COVID-19 concerns, Stroman (1-0) didn’t miss a step.
-He allowed one run and three hits before giving way to a bullpen that wasted Jacob deGrom’s masterful performance a night earlier.
+Stroman (1-0) allowed one run and three hits before giving way to a bullpen that wasted Jacob deGrom’s masterful performance a night earlier.
+He got 15 of his 18 outs on grounders.

+“Whenever I’ve been good, that’s my forte,” Stroman said.
+“I’ve never been someone who prides myself on strikeouts.”

+Stroman opted out in 2020 due to COVID-19 concerns.
+He was excited to return to the mound and pitch in front of fans.

 Phillies starter Chase Anderson (0-1) permitted two runs and two hits over five innings in his first start with his new team.
 Vince Velasquez struck out the side in the sixth but walked four batters in the seventh.
 All four scored as the Mets extended their lead to 6-1.